 “Agencies using the M-Vac system, especially for difficult cases or when the evidence is large, rough or porous, are getting impressive results,” says President Jared Bradley, who notes that an increasing number of domestic and international police agencies and crime labs utilize the M-Vac System in their investigations.

-“As investigators are assigned difficult cases, having a tool like the M-Vac immediately available helps immensely.
-It can collect critical DNA evidence from a variety of surfaces at the crime scene, in the evidence processing facility or in the crime lab.
-As the world’s most advanced wet-vacuum forensic DNA collection system, the M-Vac opens up cases and evidence to potential DNA profiles that were not available in the past.
+“As investigators are assigned difficult cases, having a tool like the M-Vac immediately available helps immensely,” he continues.
+“It can collect critical DNA evidence from a variety of surfaces at the crime scene, in the evidence processing facility or in the crime lab.
+As the world’s most advanced wet-vacuum forensic DNA collection system, the M-Vac opens up cases and evidence to potential DNA profiles that were not available in the past.”

-M-Vac Systems is the world’s leader in wet-vacuum forensic DNA collection.
-Made in the USA and engineered for maximum collection capabilities, M-Vac Systems’ technology is the most innovative and capable forensic DNA material collection tool available for crime scene investigators, forensic scientists, sexual assault nurse examiners and other law enforcement specialists.
+On June 8, the company received one of 13 Export Acceleration Grants from World Trade Center Utah to help grow its exports.
+Carlsen says the money will be used to help facilitate M-Vac’s growth in Singapore and Vietnam.
+Though it is a small company, M-Vac Systems is a world leader in wet-vacuum forensic DNA collection.
+Made in the USA and engineered for maximum collection capabilities, the company’s technology is the most innovative and capable forensic DNA material collection tool available for crime scene investigators, forensic scientists, sexual assault nurse examiners and other law enforcement specialists.

 For a more detailed description of the product and validation data visit why mvac?
 Additional information is available at m-vac.com or by calling 801-523-3962.